×

 What do people find most challenging about the culture in Delft?

 "Expats in Delft often find the directness of the Dutch people challenging.
 The Dutch are known for their straightforward communication style, which can sometimes come across as blunt or even rude to foreigners.
 Another challenge is the Dutch language.
 Although many Dutch people speak English, expats often find it difficult to fully integrate into the local culture without a good command of the Dutch language.
 The weather can also be a challenge for expats in Delft.
 The Netherlands is known for its rainy and windy weather, which can be a big adjustment for people from warmer climates.
 Expats may also find it difficult to navigate the Dutch bureaucracy.
 The Netherlands has a lot of rules and regulations, and it can be a challenge to understand and navigate these, especially for those who are not fluent in Dutch.
-Finally, the Dutch culture places a strong emphasis on independence and self-reliance, which can be a challenge for expats who are used to a more communal or family-oriented culture," remarked one foreigner who made the move to Delft.
+Finally, the Dutch culture places a strong emphasis on independence and self-reliance, which can be a challenge for expats who are used to a more communal or family-oriented culture," said one expat who made the move to Delft.

 What residency documents or visas did I need if I will be in Delft for a while?

 "If you are planning to stay in Delft for a while, the type of residency documents or visas you need will depend on your nationality and the purpose of your stay.
 If you are a citizen of the European Union, European Economic Area or Switzerland, you do not need a visa or residence permit to live, work or study in the Netherlands.
 However, if you plan to stay for more than four months, you will need to register with the local municipality.
 If you are not from one of these countries, you will likely need a visa or residence permit.
 The type of visa or permit you need will depend on the purpose of your stay.
 For example, if you are coming to work, you may need a work permit.
 If you are coming to study, you may need a student visa.
 In addition, if you plan to stay for more than three months, you will need to apply for a long-stay visa (MVV) and a residence permit.
 The MVV allows you to enter the Netherlands and the residence permit allows you to stay for a longer period.
 You will need to apply for these documents before you arrive in the Netherlands.
 You can do this through the Dutch embassy or consulate in your home country.
 It's also important to note that you may need to meet certain requirements to get a visa or residence permit.
 For example, you may need to have a valid passport, prove that you have enough money to support yourself during your stay, and have health insurance.
 Finally, once you arrive in Delft, you will need to register with the local municipality, even if you have a visa or residence permit.
-This is a legal requirement and you could face fines if you don't do it," explained one expat living in Delft, The Netherlands.
+This is a legal requirement and you could face fines if you don't do it," remarked one foreigner who made the move to Delft.

 William RussellWilliam Russell